Corey Bailey

 time that you need to be aware of.
 Different types of epoxy have different set and

-the outer edge before the grooves start and see if it will play.
-I like to use Super
+before the grooves start and see if it will play.
+I like to use Super Glue for this type

-Glue for this type of repair.
+of repair.
 Then, I use a crayon to fill any gaps.
-The color of the
+The color of the crayon doesn't

-work with a liquid.
+liquid.
 It all depends on the repair and what will work the best.

 When satisfied with the crayon application, I will use a hair dryer or heat gun and